6 Indoor Activities to Encourage Creativity

 - Blankets & pillows: Fort building is a great group activity that helps foster pretend play.
 Kids will add their own unique touches to it and once they’re done, they’ll play in it for hours.

-Listen to our Family Matters webinar: The Essentials of Learning through Play:
+Listen to our parenting webinar: The Essentials of Learning through Play: